eoliver04/Timely/README.md

 # Timely
-This repo has the backned of Timely.com
+This repo has the backend of Timely.com